Stats at a glance

 If you want a streamlined game with gorgeous artwork, and want to see big monsters beating the hell out of each other, this game will probably going to appeal to you.
 And remember, the entry price is extremely low, which is excellent for beginners and players who are new to the genre.

-We’d love to hear your thoughts on Epic Card Game!
+We hope you enjoyed our Epic Card Game review!
+We’d love to hear your thoughts on Epic Card Game too!
 Drop a comment below and astound us with your wisdom.